dolittle/DotNET.Applications/Documentation/Frontend/JavaScript/regions.md

 keywords: MVVM, Frontend, JavaScript
 author: einari
 ---
 # Regions

 Regions are at the center of the visual composition of the application.
 A region is a logical grouping of a [view](views.md) and a [view model](view_models.md).
-All regions are implicitly created during compositions, Bifrost manages creation and lifecycle of them.
+All regions are implicitly created during compositions, doLittle manages creation and lifecycle of them.

 ![Region Overview](images/region_overview.png)